Please, don’t forget to visit the main page HOW TO APPLY to get all the information about applications.

 MEALS

-We will provide you with a few meals during the Summer School, but you are responsible for most meals during the summer school.
-You need to pay for your own meals.
+We provide a few meals during the Summer School; you’re responsible for the rest and pay for them yourself.

 USE OF COMPUTERS AND INTERNET

-A Wi-Fi password will be provided to you for use at TU Delft.
+A Wi-Fi password will be provided on site.

 USE OF CASH, BANK CARDS and CREDIT CARDS